piotrbajdek/neurosculptor/README.md

 `activation_output.conf` - Set the activation function for the output layer.

+`optimisation.conf` - Set the gradient descent optimisation algorithm.

-`learning_rate.conf` - Set a real number.
+`learning_rate.conf` - Set a real number when using the SGD algorithm.

 `iterations.conf` - Specify an integer representing the number of epochs.

-`hidden_layers.conf` - Set the number of hidden layers as an integer within the range of 2 to 5.
+`hidden_layers.conf` - Set the number of hidden layers as an integer within the range of 2 to 6.

 `hidden_1_size.conf` - Configure the number of neurons in the first hidden layer.